twhetzel/til/python/PreCommitGitHooks.md

 - Initialize the Git hooks for the repository:
 `pre-commit install`\
 `> pre-commit installed at .git/hooks/pre-commit`

+- After installing pre-commit and setting up the configuration file, run check on all files in repo to get started (usually `pre-commit` will only run on the changed files during git hooks):\
+`pre-commit run --all-files`

 - NOTE: Git commits can still be run without using "pre-commit" as:
  `git commit --no-verify`